Trigger Finger

 What is a fracture?
 Most everyone knows a fracture is a broken bone, but you might find it helpful to know that although there are many different types of...

-What is Dupuytren’s contracture?
-There are multiple layers of tissues in the hand.
+Dupuytren’s Contracture Your hand contains multiple layers of tissue.
 In a healthy hand, these tissues glide over each other seamlessly.
-In Dupuytren’s contracture (also known...
+If you have Dupuytren’s contracture (also known as Dupuytren’s...

 Arthritis of the Hands Arthritis of the hands often develops when the protective cartilage that cushions your joints wears away.
 Without this cushioning, the bones rub against each other,...